EndlessCodeGroup/RPGInventory/README.md

         // Note that you should add needed reporter as dependency first. return new SentryReporter.Builder()
                 .setDataSourceName(publicKey, projectId)
+                // If you want more detailed reports, add this, but you also should
+                // add `sentry-bukkit` dependency before
+                .setClientFactory(new BukkitPluginSentryClientFactory(this))
                 .focusOn(this) // Reporter will be focused on this plugin .build();
     }